ThomasMolina19/ThomasMolina19/README.md

-### Glad to see you here!
+### Welcome aboard!
+Let's dive into data together.
-I'm Juan, full-stack software developer studying System's Engineering and Informatics at Universidad Nacional de Colombia.
-I'm responsible, tolerant, and detail-oriented, passionate about learning and sharing knowledge.
+Hi, I'm Thomas, a data analyst and machine learning enthusiast studying Mathematics at Universidad Nacional de Colombia.
+I’m dedicated to exploring and applying analytical techniques, and I love diving into the complexities of machine learning.
+Responsible, tolerant, and detail-oriented, I’m passionate about learning new things and sharing knowledge with others.

 ## Education
 Bachelor of Science in Mathematics | National University of Colombia

 ## Projects
-- Encryptors-Alura - Platform for made for alura(Working on it).
+- Encryptors-Alura - A challenge made for alura(Working on it).